Riley-D-1/Software-Assement-Task-2/readme.md

 ## Requirements
 Pygame:
-- A python library for making games
+- A python library for making video games in python.

-Time:
-- A time library that

 ## How to use the program
 1. Firstly if you are reading this on github you will need to open it in a suitable IDE with python 3.11 or higher installed.